 Jewish holidays are generally synonymous with large bounties of food and wine.
 But on Yom Kippur, the holiest day of the year, we fast to atone for our sins.

 Abstaining from food and drink for roughly 24 hours can be challenging — especially after a week of stuffing your face with leftover Rosh Hashanah delicacies.
 (Brisket sandwiches!
 Cold kugel for a midnight snack!)
-So, we asked nutritionists for tips on the best and healthiest way to prepare for the fast, which this year starts Sunday evening and ends Monday night.
+So, we asked nutritionists for tips on the best and healthiest way to prepare for the fast.

 1. Fill up on protein and fiber

 Leading up to the fast, make sure to fill up on meals packed with protein and fiber.
 “Doing this will provide sustenance to maintain satiety for a long period of time,” says Meredith Warshaw, a clinical dietician at SUNY Downstate Medical Center.

 For protein, Warshaw suggests opting for poultry, fish, nuts, nut butters and eggs.
 Fiber can come from munching on fruit and vegetables, or from whole grains like whole grain bread, brown rice, and oats.

 2. Don’t overeat

 To compensate for a day without food, a lot of people will stock up on large meals to carry them through the fast.
 But (spoiler alert!) humans don’t hibernate like bears, and that strategy will backfire.
 In fact, it can cause even more hunger pains during the fast.